Assumptions Underlying Linear Regression

 Assume that we have samples of size \(n\) for dependent variable \(Y\) and independent variable \(X\).
 We wish to estimate the simple regression of \(Y\) and \(X\).
 The classic normal linear regression model assumptions are as follows:

 2. Normality Assumption: This assumption implies that the error terms (residuals) must follow a normal distribution.
 It’s important to note that this doesn’t mean the dependent and independent variables must be normally distributed.
-However, it’s crucial to check the distribution of the dependent and independent variables to identify any outliers.
+However, checking the distribution of the dependent and independent variables is crucial to identify any outliers.
 A histogram of the residuals can be used to detect if the error term is normally distributed.
 A symmetric bell-shaped histogram indicates that the normality assumption is likely to be true.

 3. Homoskedasticity: Homoskedasticity implies that the variance of the error terms is constant across all observations.
 Mathematically, this is expressed as:$$ E\left(\epsilon_i^2\right)=\sigma_\epsilon^2,\ \ i=1,2,\ldots,n $$If the variance of residuals varies across observations, then we refer to this as heteroskedasticity (not homoscedasticity).
 We plot the least square residuals against the independent variable to test for heteroscedasticity.
 If there is an evident pattern in the plot, that is a manifestation of heteroskedasticity.